sciguy/cgview-parse/README.md

 const builder = new CGViewBuilder(seqString, {
   // CGView configuration (see below for example)
   config: configJSON,
-  // FIXME: (should be part of config)
-  includeCaption: true,
   // Feature types to include/exclude (see below for options)
   features: { exclude: ['gene', 'source', 'exon'] }, // Default
   // Qulaifers to include/exclude (see below for options)